 A formal request to be a cooperating agency on the Project was submitted to UDWR on February 12, 2018 (Appendix A), but no response was received.
 UDWR was invited to comment on the Project during the scoping period, but no comment was received.
 The UDWR is a partner working with SLOs for measures at Seegmiller Marsh (Site 2) and Hurricane Water Efficiency (Site 5).
 Before issuing the Draft Plan-EA to the public, UDWR was provided copies of the preliminary report for review.
 Agency report comments or concerns were addressed and/or corrected prior to issuance of the Draft Plan-EA to the public.
-Consultation with UDWR will continue during the Draft Plan-EA review period, and the results will be documented in the Final Plan-EA.
+UDWR was invited to review and comment on the Draft Plan-EA during the open comment period, but no comment was received.